Home โ€บ Destinations โ€บ Europe

 Gyros: Greek Wrap of Happiness

 If you decide on a vacation trip to Greece, gyros are a must.
-They are made of thinly sliced meat (pork, chicken, or lamb) roasted on a vertical rotisserie.
+They are made from thinly sliced meat (pork, chicken, or lamb) that is roasted on a vertical rotisserie.

 The Greek street food is served in a warm pita with tomatoes, onions, lettuce and Tzatziki sauce (yogurt, cucumbers, and garlic).
 It is very popular, so you will find it in local Turkish restaurants or street vendors, especially in famous tourist destinations such as Istanbul, Ankara, and Antalya.